tackme31/Cairngorm/README.md

 }
 ```

-Finally, replace the factory to the default one.
+Finally, replace the default factory to the customized one.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>